 They’ll perform configuration testing, which checks the performance of a system against various combinations of software and hardware to find out the best configuration under which the system can work without issues.

 An SSL certificate is vital for encrypting data between your website and your customers.
 Encryption means that even if data is breached, it cannot be deciphered.
 An SSL certificate is clearly visible via a small padlock in the far left corner of the address.
 It’s a visual cue to both consumers and Google that a website is protected and secured.

 But in order for your SSL certificate to work at its best for your website, it needs to be implemented site-wide and not only on certain pages.
 You don’t want customers’ data to be encrypted on some pages, but not others.
 Check your current SSL certificate package to ensure it’s applied on all of your pages.
 Additionally, keep on top of its expiration date so that you and your users never have an unencrypted experience online.

 4. Do you scan daily for malware?

 If you make use of a malware removal tool, it’s vital that daily scans take place to ensure no malware goes unnoticed.
 Malware is any software that infiltrates a platform with the intent to take hold of sensitive user information and can wreak havoc on a website and its customers.

 Check out your malware removal tool (if you have one) and ensure it offers the following basic features so that your website is constantly monitored:

 - Daily or hourly scans

 - Threat investigation and analysis

-Taking the time to run these tests, whether monthly or quarterly, will ensure your website is a safe as it can possibly during the those business critical busy seasons.
+Taking the time to run these tests, whether monthly or quarterly, will ensure your website is as safe as it can possibly be during those business-critical busy seasons.